-The reporter wanted to learn of my involvement with two Eco-tourist, who disappeared in the rainforest of Aurora Memorial National Park located in the Phillippines.
+The reporter wanted to learn of my involvement with two eco-tourist, who disappeared in the rainforest of Aurora Memorial National Park located in the Phillippines.

 I explain how I came upon the retired married couple from Grand Island Nebraska suspended in their tree hammocks where they spent the night.
 They asked for me to search for the ladder someone removed during the evening.
 I did, and after twenty minutes, I was unable to locate the ladder.

-Thier hammocks were suspended forty to fifty feet into the air with ropes tied to several trees further up.
+Their hammocks were suspended forty to fifty feet into the air with ropes tied to several trees further up.
 They suggested, and I agreed to walk back to the trailhead and locate a park ranger to assist in helping to remove the two from their bedroom in the sky.
 When I last saw the two, they were inside their hammocks.
 Their tour guide was supposed to return to serve them breakfast, but the woman had not been seen since she left the night before.

-When I returned with park officials and equipment to help, the couple were gone.
+When I returned with park officials and equipment to help, the couple was gone.
 Their hammocks were still suspended in the air, and their backpacks were at the base of the tree below.
 Their personal identification and money were still inside the backpacks.

-Park officials soon began to search for the couple from the air and with over two hundred local town residents, military, police and volunteers on foot searching the 25-acre densely covered rain forest park.
+Park officials soon began to search for the couple from the air and with over two hundred local town residents, military, police, and volunteers on foot searching the 25-acre densely covered rain forest park.

 They had no memory of where they were before being found or the cause of their disappearance.
 The couple recalls seeing me returning for help, but they did not recall the hiker who I walked past.
 The tour guide’s last memory was walking along the trail towards her home.